 At camp, we use carb counting (15 grams CHO = 1 carb) and the MyPlate systems for teaching the campers about balanced nutrition and how to improve blood glucose control.
 We also use the food pyramid to for identifying the basic food groups.
 Whether one has diabetes or not, it is important to eat from each food group.
 Mealtimes are at 8:30 am (Breakfast), 12:30pm (Lunch), and 5:30 PM (Dinner).
 Snacks are served at 3:30 PM and at 8:30 PM.
 Campers select foods and are encouraged to try new foods.
 Portion control is encouraged!
 Campers sit with their cabin group and if needed, counselors will assist campers with food choices.
 Carbohydrate counting worksheets are completed at the conclusion of the meal.
-Meal boluses are completed before the camper leaves the table.
+Meal boluses are completed before the camper leaves the table unless in the case of those with an automated insulin delivery system.
+Pre-meal bolusing will be done in instances of campers with AID systems.